PHANTOM-Platform/testing_integration/java_requestor_of_execution/Readme.md

 3. **Address of the Resource Manager**, for instance  "localhost:8600"

-⋅⋅⋅It is mandatory to provide a **TOKEN** !!
+   It is mandatory to provide a **TOKEN** !!

-⋅⋅⋅In the example is generated a new token from a user id, such "bob@abc.com" and password "1234".
+   In the example is generated a new token from a user id, such "bob@abc.com" and password "1234".

-⋅⋅⋅BUT it is expected that users will provide a token, and NOT provide their id neither their password.
+   BUT it is expected that users will provide a token, and NOT provide their id neither their password.

 4. And information for the Deploy Manager in a JSON file, which at least has to contain: